0xPolygon/polygon-edge-docs/docs/get-started/set-up-blockscout.md

 ### DB Server
 The requirement for following this guide is to have a database server ready, database and db user configured.
 This guide will not go into details on how to deploy and configure PosgreSQL server.
-There are plenty of guides on now to do this, but if you'd like you can use this [DigitalOcean Guide](https://www.digitalocean.com/community/tutorials/how-to-install-postgresql-on-ubuntu-20-04-quickstart)
+There are plenty of guides on now to do this, for example [DigitalOcean Guide](https://www.digitalocean.com/community/tutorials/how-to-install-postgresql-on-ubuntu-20-04-quickstart)

 :::info DISCLAMER
-This guide is meant only to help you to get Blockscout up and running.
+This guide is meant only to help you to get Blockscout up and running on a single instance which is not ideal production setup.
+For production, you'll probably want to introduce reverse proxy, load balancer, scalability options, etc. into the architecture.
 :::

-# Blockscout Compilation Procedure
+# Blockscout Deployment Procedure

 ## Part 1 - install dependancies
 Before we start we need to make sure we have all the binaries installed that the blockscout is dependent on.